quillpad/quillpad/README.md

 ## Hello!
 I have created this fork that adds extra color options for notes as i recently migrated from Google Keep and found the options lacking for me..

-These are all the colors listed in order that they appear in this fork, all where adjusted to be as similar to the 12 available in Google Keep:
+These are all the colors listed in order that they appear in this fork, all were adjusted to be as similar to the 12 available in Google Keep:
 - **DEFAULT** (White and Black)
 - **RED**
 - **ORANGE**